yoctopuce-examples/raspberry_pi_zero_bug/README.md

 ## Sort descriptions of the bug

-Randomly the Raspberry Pi Zero send corrupted CRC on ``IN`` request on interrupt endpoint.
+On random occasion, the Raspberry Pi Zero sends corrupted CRC on ``IN`` request on interrupt endpoint.

 ![Screenshot of the USB trace](screen_capture.png)

 ## Context

-We produce USB 2.0 device that work at Full Speed (not High Speed) and use two interrupt endpoints.
+We produce USB 2.0 devices that work at Full Speed (not High Speed) and use two interrupt endpoints.
 See [http://www.yoctopuce.com].
-Our devices are declared as HID device that use a Vendor specific protocol.
+Our devices are declared as HID devices that use a Vendor specific protocol.
 Our open source library use the libUSB 1.0 to communicate with our devices.

-We have tested ans used all Raspberry Pi device since the beginning.
-But, we discover that official Raspbian Image after march 2016 installed on a Raspberry Pi Zero will no more work with our devices.
+We tested and used all Raspberry Pi device since their appartion on on market.
+But we discovered that official Raspbian Image after march 2016 installed on a Raspberry Pi Zero don't work with our devices any more.

-After some tests we found that USB packet sent by the Raspberry Pi Zero have sometime Invalid CRC.
-According to the USB specification (section: 8.7.1) when a device receive an invalid packet, it should ignore it and the USB host (the Raspberry Pi Zero) should resend it later.
+After some investgations we found out that USB packet sent by the Raspberry Pi Zero have sometime Invalid CRC.
+According to the USB specification (section: 8.7.1) when a device receives an invalid packet, it should ignore it and the USB host (the Raspberry Pi Zero) should resend it later.

 But, on instead the libUSB return an error and is no more able to use the devices.
-Sometime it event completely free the Raspberry Pi Zero.
+Sometime it event completely freeze the Raspberry Pi Zero.

-We have not been able to find if the issue is in the libUSB or the Linux kernel.
-But have done lots of regression testing and here is the results:
+We have not been able to determne if the issue is in the libUSB or the Linux kernel.
+But lots of regression testing were done and here are the results:

 * Official Raspbian image until March 2016 does not have this issue.
 * Only the Raspberry Pi Zero and Pi Zero W are affected.

-This simple program exhibit the problem.
-It's a simple threaded example that iterate over all Yoctopuce connected devices and send 15 USB packets.
+This simple program exhibits the problem.
+It's a simple threaded example that iterates over all Yoctopuce connected devices and send 15 USB packets.
 For each sent packet the device with respond with an USB Packet.

-If this binary is run on a Raspberry PI 2 or 3 everything run smoothly, but  if it' executed on a Raspberry PI Zero the libUSB report an IO error and freeze on the next packet send.
+If this binary is run on a Raspberry PI 2 or 3 everything run smoothly, but  if it is executed on a Raspberry PI Zero the libUSB report an IO error and freeze on the next packet send.

 ## Steps to compile this program